petyosi/react-virtuoso-site/src/content/virtuoso-grid-api.md

 ### `ScrollContainer?: TScrollContainer`

 Optional.
 Can be used to replace and extend the scrollable element of the component.
-Check the [custom scroll container](/custom-scroll-container) for sample usage.
+Check the [custom scroll container](/custom-scroll-container) for an example.

+### `ItemContainer?: React.ComponentType | string`

+Optional.
+Can be used to replace and extend the individual item container of the component.
+Check the [custom scroll container](/grid-responsive-columns) for an example.

+### `ListContainer?: React.ComponentType | string`

+Optional.
+Can be used to replace and extend the list container of the component.
+Check the [custom scroll container](/grid-responsive-columns) for an example.

 ### `scrollingStateChange?: (isScrolling: boolean) => void`